MicroFocus/ng-gulp/README.md

 Change the base name of `[config.directories.output]\app.js` and `[config.directories.output]\app.min.js`

 ### .devServer
-Type: `boolean`
+Type: `boolean|Object`
 Default: `true`

 Start a development server with LiveReload.
 Serves files in `[config.directories.output]` by default.
+If `false`, the development server will not be started as part of the default gulp task. connect configuration can be specified as an `Object`. *Note: Do not specify port in the connect configuration.
+Use .devServerPort option instead.*

 ### .devServerPort
 Type: `number`